LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 We need to be listening on whatever port our app is requesting.
 Alternatively, we could change our fetch requests to request port 80 and set up another Nginx layer on the application server that redirects traffic to whatever port the server is listening to.
 For the sake of brevity and speed, we will ignore that option in this guide.

 In Nginx, server stanza's are limited to one port.
-So, let create anothe server stanza that listens on our port.
+So, let create another server stanza that listens on our port.
 Then, add another location rule that redirects to our upstream directive.
 It will look something like this,

 ![Our new default](https://imgur.com/9uLxcnX.jpg)

+Looks great.
+Restart the service and give it a whirl.

 ## Creating Multiple Instances to Load Balance